MartijnSch/optimizely-gem/README.md

 ===========

 The unofficial (basic) Ruby gem to communicate with the Optimizely Experiment API (http://developers.optimizely.com/rest/).
-The Experiment API lets you create and manage Optimizely projects and the experiments inside of them.
+The Experiment API lets you create and manage Optimizely projects and experiments.

 To start using the Optimizely Experiment API you need an API Token, you can request one via: developers@optimizely.com